utahIRlab/drem-attention/README.md

                 1. <jsonConfigFile> : A json file that specify the file path of stop words list.
 An example can be found in the root directory.
 Enter “false” if don’t want to remove stop words.
                 2. <meta_data_file>:  the path for the meta data
                 3. <indexed_data_dir>: the directory for indexed data
+        3. Collect time sequence information from user's purchase history:
+            1. python3 ./utils/AmazonDataset/collect_time_seq_info.py <indexed_data_dir> <jsonConfigFile>
+                1. <indexed_data_dir>: the directory for indexed data
+                2. <jsonConfigFile> : A json file that specify the file path of stop words list.
+An example can be found in the root directory.
-        3. Split datasets for training and test
+        4. Split datasets for training and test
             1. python ./utils/AmazonDataset/random_split_train_test_data.py <indexed_data_dir> <review_sample_rate> <query_sample_rate>
             2. <indexed_data_dir>: the directory for indexed data
             3. <review_sample_rate>: the proportion of reviews used in test for each user (e.g. in our paper, we used 0.3).